From our book Bypassing Bypass, published in 2002

 If you suffer from CHF, you need a clinical dose of the right nutrients now.
 This may be from six to 12 Cataplex B, 12 to 15 Cardio-Plus, and three to six Organic Minerals daily.
 In some cases, you’ll need to chew these supplements as they are made from food, and your body uses food from the mouth down.
 For most people, the very first week of chewing up some of this nutrition will provide relief.
 You’ll begin to feel much, much better.
 And why not?
 Your heart is now pumping previously congested blood out of your heart and through your arteries once again.
 This is a major medical miracle!

 Two other major contributing factors involved in beriberi of the heart (congestive heart failure) are thyroid and adrenal function.
 Both these glands produce hormones that have a major effect on your heart.
-If you suffer from chronically low thyroid or adrenal failure, you’ll need protomorphogen support for these glands to maintain proper heart function
+If you suffer from chronically low thyroid or adrenal failure, you’ll need protomorphogen support [upplements made from the glands, organs, or tissues of healthy animals] for these glands to maintain proper heart function

 As I stated earlier, when it comes to CHF, you cannot expect that synthetic nutrients will get the job done.
 To repeat, vitamin B4 has not been synthesized.
 And B1 (thiamin) cannot do the job alone.
 In fact, any combination of synthetic B vitamins without the phytochemicals will simply not suffice.
 And I have thousands of heart graphs to prove this.
 In the case of CHF, only nutrients that are carefully vacuum-dehydrated from food will be effective.
 And to my knowledge, there is no other truly natural B vitamin complex in the world that matches the quality of Cataplex B.